Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Phase-Coherent Time-Variant Impulse Response Estimation

 \subsection{LoSRef-Based Delay Calibration and Phase Alignment}

 Let the known LoS \gls{ota} Tx--Rx propagation distance \( d_{\text{Tx--Rx}} \) be used as the reference distance \( d_{\mathrm{ref}} \).
 For clarity, this OTA LoS-path referencing scheme is hereafter simply referred to as LoSRef.
 While the measurement accuracy of \( d_{\mathrm{ref}} \) may warrant careful discussion depending on the target application, this issue is beyond the scope of this work, since \( d_{\mathrm{ref}} \) is used solely for absolute delay-axis alignment.
 Doppler frequency estimation, which is based on the temporal derivative of the propagation phase, is therefore independent of the absolute value of \( d_{\mathrm{ref}} \), as long as it is constant over time.
+The propagation delay of the LoS path relative to the transmitted signal is given by \( \tau_{\mathrm{ref}} = d_{\mathrm{ref}}/c \), where \( c \) denotes the speed of light.
+In an ideal delay-synchronized system, the LoS-path component would therefore appear at \( \tau_{\mathrm{ref}} \) in the CIR.